Create and share dashboards of Log Analytics data

 When you create a dashboard, it is private by default, which means you are the only person who can see it.
 To make it visible to others, use the Share button that appears alongside the other dashboard commands.

 You are asked to choose a subscription and resource group for your dashboard to be published to.
 For convenience, the portal's publishing experience guides you towards a pattern where you place dashboards in a resource group called dashboards.
 Verify the subscription selected and then click Publish.
-Access to the information displayed in the dashboard is controlled with Azure Resource Based Access Control.
+Access to the information displayed in the dashboard is controlled with Azure role-based access control (Azure RBAC).

 Visualize a log query